jontuk/pychro/README.md

 - Proper distutils setup.py build, currently it packages some ad-hoc binaries I have built
 - Support non-default setting values
-- Some testing of read/writing concurrently with Java applications
 - More extensive coverage of the OpenHFT Chronicle functionality

 Enjoy!